 What is a "Free Look" Period With an Annuity?

 The best thing that the annuity industry has ever done is to implement a free look period that goes with every annuity sale.
 Whoever had this idea initially and actually convinced all the annuity carriers to agree to offer it deserves a meritorious service medal.

 The free look provision is one of the only ways that prospective annuity customers can to try to protect themselves from the largely unregulated annuity sales practices that dominate the current landscape.
 It is always best to be proactively educated about annuity purchases, but sometimes the sales pitch gets in the way.
 Let’s take a look at the specific features of the annuity free look provision so you know your options if you've already bought or decide to buy an annuity.

-Instead, each state has different rules, and the free look period can range from 10 to 30 days.
-Because of this lack of uniformity, it’s important to know the rules.
+Instead, each state sets its own rules, and the free look period can range from 10 to 30 days.
+Because of this lack of uniformity, it’s important to know the rules for your state.
 In a perfect world, the agent should inform you of the specific parameters of your state’s free look period during the sales process, but it's wise to ask them if they don't.

 No, you don't need to state a reason to request a "free look" refund for your annuity policy.
-The best part about the free look provision is that you do not have to give a reason for why you want a full refund.
+The best part about the free look provision is that you do not have to explain why you want a full refund.
 You also don’t have to speak with the selling agent at all.
 Instead, you can just call the company who issued the policy and tell them to send your money back.
 There might be one form to sign (depending on the carrier), but the customer service people at the carrier will not try to talk you out of it.

 The National Organization for Life & Health Guaranty Association is the overseeing body for all of the state departments of insurance.
 This site has a link to every state insurance department where you can find your specific state’s free look provision rules.

-If you are ever high pressured into signing annuity paperwork, don’t really know what you bought, or simply want your money back, it’s important to know that you can get your money back early on without question.
+If you are ever high-pressured into signing annuity paperwork, don’t really know what you bought, or simply want your money back, it’s important to know that you can get your money back early on without question.
 Just use the free look provision.
 It’s good news for all potential annuity buyers, and one piece of information you should never forget.